 Fact 4: Everyone needs a plan for the future

 Lincoln research shows there’s a lot of room for improvement when it comes to planning how to cover future healthcare expenses.
-The top three methods6 individuals expect to use are:
+In the event of a serious illness or injury, the top three methods6 individuals expect to use to cover out-of-pocket expenses are:

 - Cash benefits to help manage the impact of unexpected illness or injury on personal finances